Splurfa/GeminiWorkspace/1-Notes/daily-notes/daily-note-2025-08-02.md

 #### Actionable Experiments & Next Steps
 *   **Next Step:** Dedicate focused time to study Nate Jones' Substack articles on coding for non-coders to address personal development and tooling challenges. #personal-development

-### Insight 2: Personal Life Audit & Action Plan
+### Input 2: Personal Life Audit & Action Plan

 #### Uncertainties & Deep Dives
 *   **RV Situation:** The RV's repo status and associated payments/registration require immediate, focused attention to untangle. #urgent
 *   **Household Budgeting:** Specifics of the household budget with Zach need to be planned to manage shared resources effectively.

+## 4. System & Growth Maintenance

+*   Spent a significant amount of time today on system setup and hygiene, as per the Captain's Log, to prepare the workspace for daily use. #system #maintenance

-## 4. Action Items & Concrete Next Steps
+## 5. Action Items & Concrete Next Steps

 *   Develop a clear package/framing for the AI consulting agency. #business #action
 *   Prepare example projects (e.g., the behavioral app) as pilots. #business #action